sebastianlzy/eks-workshop-basic/03-stateful-containers-using-statefulsets/README.md

 # Objective for this module

 In this chapter, we will review how to deploy a MySQL database using StatefulSet and Amazon Elastic Block Store (EBS) as PersistentVolume.
-The example is a MySQL single leader topology with a follower running asynchronous replication.
+The example is a MySQL single leader topology with a follower running asynchronous replication leveraging on dynamic provisioning.

 # What is statefulset?